Knotx/knotx/documentation/src/main/wiki/Server.md

 ### Configure access log
 Knot.x uses a default Logging handler from the Vert.x web distribution that allows to log all incomming requests to the Http server.
 It supports three log line formats that are:
-- DEFAULT that tries to log in a format similar to Apache log format `127.0.0.1 - - [Tue, 23 Jan 2018 14:16:34 GMT] "GET /content/local/simple.html HTTP/1.1" 200 2963 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/63.0.3239.132 Safari/537.36"`
+- DEFAULT that tries to log in a format similar to Apache log format (APACHE/NCSA COMBINED LOG FORMAT) `127.0.0.1 - - [Tue, 23 Jan 2018 14:16:34 GMT] "GET /content/local/simple.html HTTP/1.1" 200 2963 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/63.0.3239.132 Safari/537.36"`
 - SHORT
 `127.0.0.1 - GET /content/local/simple.html HTTP/1.1 200 2963 - 19 ms`